Jacquelyn97/FYP-Diploma-Project/README.md

-# FYP Diploma Project
+# Cyber Security Practical (ITCSI030) — Final Year Project

-A Windows desktop security utility built in C# (.NET Framework, WinForms) as my Final Year Project (FYP) for my diploma.
+A Windows desktop application built in C# (.NET Framework, WinForms) as my Final Year Project for the Diploma in Information Technology Infrastructure Cyber Security (ITCSI) at the New Era Institute of Vocational and Continuing Education (NEIVCE), Malaysia.

+## Background

+Software development requires balancing performance, security, and reliability — which takes significant time to review, test, and debug.
+This project explores that process hands-on by building a security-focused desktop tool from the ground up: designing the architecture, implementing the features, and testing the final product.

+## Purpose

+The goal of this project is to help users understand and experience computer security concepts in a practical way.
+Rather than just explaining network security theory, the app pairs educational content (network threats, why computer security matters, etc.) with small, functional security tools the user can actually try — such as checking computer performance, scanning file hashes, and hiding their IP address.

+**Development goals:**
+- Optimize performance and reliability, even with larger data volumes
+- Provide a clean, simple user interface and experience
+- Build out proper testing to ensure software quality

 ## What it does

-The application is an all-in-one system security and monitoring tool with the following features:

 - **User accounts** – Login and registration system backed by a MySQL database.
+- **Computer performance monitoring** – View real-time system performance and resource usage.
 - **File scanning (MD5Scanner)** – Computes the MD5 hash of a selected file, useful for verifying file integrity or checking for known malicious files.
-- **VirusTotal integration** – Uses an embedded browser (Microsoft WebView2) to check scanned files against VirusTotal.
+- **VirusTotal integration** – Uses an embedded browser (Microsoft WebView2) to check scanned files/URLs against VirusTotal (available in Simple and Advanced scan modes).
-- **VPN / Free VPN** – Lets the user connect to a VPN directly from the app.
+- **VPN / Free VPN** – Lets the user connect to a VPN and hide their IP address directly from the app.
-- **System performance & usage monitoring** – Displays system performance and resource usage stats.
+- **Knowledge base** – In-app educational content covering cyber security concepts.
-- **Knowledge base & Help** – In-app knowledge/help sections for user guidance.
+- **Contact & Help pages** – In-app support and guidance for users.
-- **Contact page** – Basic contact information screen.
+- **Software update & logout** – Basic app maintenance and session handling.

 ## Tech stack